Zrnik/MkSQL/docs/usage.md

 $Sessions->columnCreate("token", "varchar(100)");

-// As column already has parent "accounts", we need to clone it
+// As column already has a parent "accounts", we need to clone it
 // (cloning will create new instance without parent)
 $Sessions->columnAdd(clone $sortColumn);
 ```